neohugo/neohugo/docs/content/en/functions/css/Sass.md

 ## Dart Sass

-Hugo's extended and extended/deploy editions include [LibSass] to transpile Sass to CSS.
+Hugo includes [LibSass] to transpile Sass to CSS when built with CGO enabled.
 In 2020, the Sass team deprecated LibSass in favor of [Dart Sass].

 Use the latest features of the Sass language by installing Dart Sass in your development and production environments.